What are the options for a pizza oven?

 Indoors Or Outdoors?

 The model of indoors cooking pizza oven often cooks pizza fast for people who want quick and convenient meals.
-On the other hand, if you are looking to have an experience while cooking, trying out new recipes, challenge with homemade pizza, then perhaps a wood fire model for outdoors is better.
+On the other hand, if you are looking to have an experience while cooking, trying out new recipes, challenging with homemade pizza, then perhaps a wood fire model for outdoors is better.

-No matter what you decide, be aware of preheating, cooking times and heat stability.
+No matter what you decide, be aware of preheating, cooking times, and heat stability.
 Some stovetop pizza ovens just take 1 – 2 minutes while other wood fire pizza ovens may need 10 minutes or 20 minutes to warm up and start cooking.
 Most portable outdoor gas models tend to have a heat dissipation problem during cooking.
 A built-in temperature gauge is a great advantage here to monitor temperature at all times.